-Credit is when a bank agrees to buy a product for you and trusts that you will pay the money back over time.
-Credit can be in the form of a credit card or loan.
-A loan lets you buy something expensive that you want such as a boat, a car, an education, or even a home.
+Credit is when the bank agrees to buy a product for you and trusts that you will pay them back over time.
+Credit can be in the form of a credit card or a loan.
+A loan lets you buy something expensive that you really want such as a boat, a car, an education, or even a home.